quentinsf/framefinder/README.md

 It will display the first movie, and allow you to play it forward or backwards at different speeds and pause when you get to a representative frame.
 Then you can press a key to store the snapshot JPEG either in the positive or negative directory.
 Repeat as required until you have enough sample images.

-The snapshots are named with the video file followed by the timestamp in milliseconds, e.g. from approx 43 secs into mymovie.mp4, you might get mymovie_43256.jpg.
+The snapshots are named with the video file followed by the timestamp in milliseconds, e.g. from approx 43 secs into `mymovie.mp4`, you might get `mymovie_43256.jpg`.

 Pressing the Next Movie button will move onto the next MP4 file.

+Most of the buttons have keyboard shortcuts displayed on them.

 [Quentin Stafford-Fraser](http://quentinsf.com)